rodneyshupe/Cookbook/Recipes/Entrees/Seafood/ThaiGreenCurryWithPrawnsAndSalmon.rst

 Directions
 ----------

-1. In large skillet, bring 1/2 cup of the coconut milk to gentle boil.
+1. In large skillet, bring 1/2 cup of coconut milk to gentle boil.
-2. Add shallots, garlic and ginger; cook, stirring, for 2 minutes.
+2. Add shallots, garlic, and ginger and cook, stirring, for 2 minutes.
-3. Add green curry paste (it's fiery hot, so start with a small amount);
-   cook stirring, until it dissolves.
+3. Add green curry paste (it's fiery hot, so start with small amount) and cook, stirring, until it dissolves.
-4. Add remaining coconut milk, fish sauce (very salty, add to taste) and lime juice; boil gently for about 3 minutes or until thickened a little.
+4. Add remaining coconut milk, fish sauce (very salty, add to taste), and lime juice and boil gently until thickened a little, about 3 minutes.
-5. Add salmon; simmer for 2 minutes; add shrimp and snow peas; simmer for about 3 minutes longer or until shrimp are pink and salmon is cooked through.
+5. Add salmon and simmer for 2 minutes.
+Add shrimp and snow peas and simmer until shrimp are pink and salmon is cooked through, about 3 minutes longer.
 6. Stir in cilantro and basil.
 7. Serve over rice.